zachjennings/zachjennings.github.io/research/index.md

 ###[Ultra Compact Dwarf Galaxies:](ucds.html)
-Ultra-compact dwarf galaxies are star clusters which are intermediate in size and mass between globular clusters and dwarf galaxies.
-The processes which create globular clusters are totally distinct from those that create dwarf galaxies, and which family ultra-compact dwarfs fit is an unresolved question.
+Ultra-compact dwarf galaxies are star clusters that are intermediate in size and mass between globular clusters and dwarf galaxies.
+The processes that create globular clusters are totally distinct from those that create dwarf galaxies, and which family ultra-compact dwarfs fit is an unresolved question.